 Suffering is real, and it is painful.
-We do our best to avoid it, but the certainty of suffering in this life is a reality that we cannot avoid.
+We can do our best to avoid it, but suffering’s certainty in this life is a reality we cannot avoid.
 Given that reality, how should we think biblically about suffering?
 In this sermon, Alistair Begg, with a pastor’s heart and gentle care, encourages us to live with perseverance and faith and to consider God’s purposes in our suffering.

 12Beloved, do not be surprised at the fiery trial when it comes upon you to test you, as though something strange were happening to you.
 13But rejoice insofar as you share Christ's sufferings, that you may also rejoice and be glad when his glory is revealed.
 14If you are insulted for the name of Christ, you are blessed, because the Spirit of glory2 and of God rests upon you.
 15But let none of you suffer as a murderer or a thief or an evildoer or as a meddler.
 16Yet if anyone suffers as a Christian, let him not be ashamed, but let him glorify God in that name.
 17For it is time for judgment to begin at the household of God; and if it begins with us, what will be the outcome for those who do not obey the gospel of God?
 18And

 what will become of the ungodly and the sinner?”3